poetic-labs/native-calender-api/README.md

 #Example use:

-The original api was callbacks and you couldn't call a operation before the last operation had finished.
-This made handling an large array of events difficult to manages.
+The original api was callbacks and you couldn't call an operation before the last operation had finished.
+This made handling a large array of events difficult to manage.
 Using this api you can now do something like:

 ```
 import CalendarApi from 'native-calendar-api';